ietf-wg-pce/draft-ietf-pce-iana-update/draft-ietf-pce-iana-update.md

 # Acknowledgments

 Thanks to John Scudder for the initial discussion behind this document.
-Thanks to Ketan Talaulikar, Andrew Stone, and Aijun Wang for the review comments.
+Thanks to Ketan Talaulikar, Andrew Stone, Samuel Sidor, Quan Xiong, Cheng Li, and Aijun Wang for the review comments.

 # Rationale for updating all registries with Standards Action